Joe Bailey’s life purpose is to help people find true happiness and peace of mind.

-In 1980 I was fortunate to learn of a paradigm shift happening in psychology.
+In 1980 I was fortunate to learn of a paradigm shift happening in psychology, as discovered by Sydney Banks.
 It was in its infancy but showed promise in illuminating the constant principles behind all human experience–whether in people with mental dysfunction or very successful people who were functioning at levels of creativity, resilience, performance, and success.

 Joe Bailey is featured on the GOLDEN MOMENTS podcast about Sydney Banks.